an effective advocate in court and excellent in an advisory roleLegal 500

 He is described by agents as “professional and client friendly” and “user friendly from a solicitor’s point of view”.
 Agents also value his “low key, no nonsense approach”.
 He is “not afraid to give robust advice” and has “excellent client management skills”.

-He is an accredited arbitrator and a Member of the Chartered Institute of Arbitrators.
+He is an accredited arbitrator and a Fellow of the Chartered Institute of Arbitrators.
 He sits as a part time judge in the Social Security tribunal and undertook a two year secondment as an immigration judge.

 Laurence Kennedy’s day to day caseload focuses on property, commercial, partnership and contract disputes along with professional negligence and personal injury cases.